P-Ulrich/cpp_practise/Simon/first_month_plan.md

 - Week 2\~4: **OOP, C++ and CMake**

     These weeks we will dive into C++ and OOP world.
-Again, we will only discuss the basic one and I hope you will learn more advanced ones little by little in the coming years.
+Again, we will only discuss the basic ones and I hope you will learn more advanced ones little by little in the coming years.

     The basic ones for OOP are mainly: